 - 2015, Maryland: $335,000 Settlement.
 A 50-year-old female massage therapist has a low impact accident with an SUV.
 Our client had no property damage.
 She thought she was fine.
 She drove home from the crash.
 But she is later found to have ulnar neuropathy.
 We brought a lawsuit in federal court after a meaningless settlement offer of $12,000 from Deep South Insurance.
 Suit was brought against the trucking company and the truck driver in the Maryland Federal District Court in Baltimore.
 Defendants argue what you think they would argue: "How could she be hurt in the accident?"
 But Plaintiff’s treating orthopedic surgeon supported her contention that the injury was caused by the crash.
 But the case still reached a settlement after we vigorously prepared the case for trial.
 Miller & Zois handled this case.

 - 2015, Maryland: $190,000 Settlement.
-Plaintiff was a 42-year-old female who was rear ended in Prince George’s County, Maryland.
+Plaintiff was a 42-year-old female who in a rear-end crash in Prince George’s County, Maryland.
 The insurance company, Travelers, refused to make any offer.
 So we filed a lawsuit.
 Why no offer?
 Probably because she has almost no property damage to her vehicle.
-But she complained of injuries to her neck and back.
+But she complained of injuries to her neck and back...and she was a very credible person.
 She sought treatment from an orthopedist and a neurologist.
 A neck MRI revealed a disc herniation at C6-C7.
 Years went by, and she eventually required surgery, a cervical fusion.
 After suit had been filed, the case resolved in mediation for $190,000.00.
 Our law firm, Miller & Zois, handled this case.

 - 2015, New York: $125,000 Verdict – A man in his mid-20s was riding in the back seat of a car when it stopped at a red light.
 Another vehicle rear-ends his car.
 Immediately after the crash a verbal argument ensues between the occupants of each vehicle.
 After the argument, the man in the car that was rear-ended is taken by ambulance to the hospital, where he is treated for neck pain.
 A few months later, he undergoes a series of MRIs, which show disc herniation and bulges.
 He sues the driver of the other vehicle, who claims that the only injuries suffered were soft-tissue injuries.
 Further, they allege that the disc injuries were the result of a degenerative disc disease that plagued the plaintiff.
 The jury eventually awarded $125,000.
 The entire award was for pain and suffering.